fivdi/onoff/README.md

 ## Wait for the button on GPIO #18 to interrupt

+This example watches an input, it's also possible to watch outputs.

 ```js
 var Gpio = require('onoff').Gpio,        // Constructor function for Gpio objects.
     button = new Gpio(18, 'in', 'both'); // Export GPIO #18 as an interrupt